ilkerkarimanov/OpenIddict.Mongo/readme.md

 This sample include two adapters for the purpose to use MongoDB as persistance layer for both .Net Core Identity and OpenIddict tokens store.

+For the .Net Core Identity, I've implemented base internal interfaces - UserStore`<`IdentityUser`>` and RoleStore`<`IdentityRole`>`.
+Both are resposible for managing auth functionalities like registrations,two-factor auth, password recovery and verifications (email, token...).

+For the OpenIddict extensions, I've plugged in persistance adapter for the core interfaces - OpenIddictApplicationStore, OpenIddictAuthorizationStore, OpenIddictScopeStore, OpenIddictTokenStore.
+OpenIddict.Models are also extended with additional properties for functionalities like client deactivation and client origin validation.

 Project is developed as part of custom authorization functionality for securing web clients by incorporating OAuth password-credentials flow and some additional layering as base skeleton.

 Who ever needs only ported implementation of the OpenIddict clients/token store should check this link: